rylandinthesun/cinephile/README.md

 ### Summary

 A simple web app to help keep track of movies you've watched or want to watch.
 As a user, you're able to rate and review movies you have watched.
-You will be able to interact with other users by being able to like and comment on their reviews.

 ### Tech & API

-I will be using Next.js and MongoDB for this project.
+I will be using Next.js and Firebase for this project.
 The API will be using is the [OMDB](https://www.omdbapi.com/) API.

 ### Schema